zakagan/DoomsdayCalc/README.md

 This project implements John Conway's Doomsday algorithm to find the day of the week for user provided dates.
 Dates are parsed from the command line using the getopt standard, with several options for entering dates.
 When multiple dates are provided the number of days between dates is reported.

 I started with some basic code from [a 2002 page on Code Project](https://www.codeproject.com/articles/2501/any-day-of-the-week-using-the-doomsday-rule).
-I noticed some issues and decided to build a more complete version of what orginal author Paul J. Weiss uploaded.
+I noticed some issues and decided to build a more complete version of what original author Paul J. Weiss uploaded.
 No built-in date or time libraries have been used.
 The programming behind this project is broken into two main parts:

 1. Parsing and organizing user provided date formats

 2. Processing them to find the day of the week and distance between dates.

 These two elements work together in order to handle holidays.
-Some holidays occur on specific days of the weeek rather than specific dates, like Easter Sunday or Memorial Day Monday.
+Some holidays occur on specific days of the week rather than specific dates, like Easter Sunday or Memorial Day Monday.
 Users can provide a year and a holiday and DoomsdayCalc will find the date where that holiday falls in that year, along with the day of the week.
 If the user enters in a date that turns out to be a holiday, DoomsdayCalc will recognize it as well.

 ## What is a Doomsday?